African American Lives

-African American Lives is a PBS television miniseries hosted by historian Henry Louis Gates Jr., focusing on African American genealogical research.
+African American Lives is an American television miniseries hosted by historian Henry Louis Gates Jr., focusing on African American genealogical research.
 The family histories of prominent people of African American descent are explored using traditional genealogic techniques as well as genetic analysis.

 African American Lives

 The first installment of the series aired in February 2006.
 The series featured research into the ancestral lineages of eight prominent African American guests.
 By billing the guests were: music producer Quincy Jones, astronaut and physician Mae Jemison, comedian Chris Tucker, bishop T. D. Jakes, sociologist Sara Lawrence-Lightfoot, actress Whoopi Goldberg, physician Ben Carson and talk show host Oprah Winfrey.
 Writer, host and executive producer of the series, Henry Louis Gates, also features his ancestral heritage on the show.
 The miniseries featured interviews with the parents and family members of guests including Winfrey's father, Vernon Winfrey.
 Geneticists Rick Kittles and Mark D. Shriver also make appearances.

 The miniseries' four episodes were broadcast over two nights in two parts.
 On February 1, the first two episodes were broadcast as "Listening to our Past; The Promise of Freedom".
 The following week, on February 8, the third and fourth episodes aired as, "Searching for Our Names; Beyond the Middle Passage".
 Re-runs of the series as individual episodes were broadcast following the joint premier both nights.
 The miniseries was sponsored by Coca-Cola and Procter & Gamble who both produced commercials honoring African American heritage for use in the series.